 EDEXCEL maths past papers & more: HIGHER

 Practicing past papers should rank highly on any students list of prioritys.
 But practice alone, is not enough to ensure improvement and success.
-It vital is that the student also marks their answers and then seeks help/support to "plug" the gaps in their knowledge and understanding .
-This support can come from teachers/friends/family or a private tutor.
-Just be aware, that seeking help from too many different people, can become a hinderence to the learner.
+It is vital that the student also marks their answers and then seeks help/support to "plug" those gaps in their knowledge and understanding.
+This support can come from a teacher, friend, family member or a private tutor.
+Just be aware that seeking help from too many different people, can become a hinderence to the learner.
 Since, different people may have differerent teaching styles and different ways of solving problems which could potentially become confusing for the learner.

 I recommend that students

-• Access and download a past paper.
+• Access and download an EDEXCEL higher past paper.

 • Mark their answers using the mark scheme.

-• Seek help to understand questions you are unable to answer
+• Seek help to understand questions you are unable to answer.

-• Complete more revision on weak topic areas
+• Complete more revision on weak topic areas.

-Below you will find all the available past papers, mark schemes and grade boundaries for the EDEXCEL GCSE higher examination.
+Below you will find all the available past papers, mark schemes and importantly the grade boundaries for the EDEXCEL GCSE higher examination.
 Also included on this page are the course's specification and other useful information, including the dates of the next examination.

 stick man sat at on some books

-This examination comprises of three test papers.
+This examination comprises of three test papers, called papers 1, 2 and 3.

-Paper 1 is a non-calculator exam
+Paper 1 is a non-calculator examination

 Paper 2 uses a calculator